 Take a look at some upcoming events, webinars and conferences offered by the Ayers Institute.

-This FREE online webinar is appropriate for both higher education and K-12 professionals.
+This FREE online webinar is appropriate for both classroom teachers and school/district leaders.

 Fortify Conference 2019: "What if..."

 Downtown – Nashville, Tennessee

 Fortify is a modern, fast-paced conference featuring micro-sessions and impactful participant conversation.
 Presenters will share in a narrative format and conference participants will have time to discuss the big ideas they hear.
 Each narrative presented will highlight a passion topic.
 Take advantage of this rare opportunity for collaboration among PK-12 and Higher Education professionals.